-How many stuffed shells should I make per person?
+How many stuffed shells with spinach and ricotta should I make per person?

-Can I store Spinach Ricotta Stuffed Shells in the fridge or freezer?
+Can I store Spinach and Ricotta Stuffed Shells in the fridge or freezer?

 If you are a pasta lover you might want to check out this Mexican-Style Shrimp Capellini Pasta, too.
 Delightful!!
 I don’t have many pasta recipes on the blog but the few I have are suuuuuuper delicious!
 Promise ;)